aurielfournier/CV/Auriel_Fournier_CV.md

 von Hardenberg A et al. Editors: Francois Michonneau and **Auriel Fournier**.
 2017.
 Data Carpentry: R for data analysis and visualization of Ecological Data. doi: 10.5281/zenodo.569338

 **As Instructor**

+_Social Media for Scientists_
+Workshop about the use of social media platforms as a scientist.

+> Association of Field Ornithologists/Wilson Ornithological Society Conference - October 2019
+North American Ornithological Conference - August 2016

 _Advanced R Programming and Graphing Workshop_
 Day long workshop on programming, graphing, data management in R. [Link to Materials](https://github.com/aurielfournier/AOSSCO17)